apache/arrow-site/_posts/2022-03-16-datafusion-contrib.md

 DataFusion's  SQL, `DataFrame`, and manual `PlanBuilder` API let users access a sophisticated query optimizer and execution engine capable of fast, resource efficient, and parallel execution that takes optimal advantage of todays multicore hardware.
 Being written in Rust means DataFusion can offer *both* the safety of dynamic languages as well as the resource efficiency of a compiled language.

 The Apache Arrow DataFusion team is pleased to announce the creation of the [DataFusion-Contrib](https://github.com/datafusion-contrib) GitHub organization.
 This organization was created to provide an unofficial testing ground for new DataFusion features and as home for extensions to the core DataFusion project.
-There are currently four active repositories within this organization which are summarized below.
+There are currently five active repositories within this organization which are summarized below.

 ## DataFusion-Python